btholt/grunt-flake8/README.md

 - So much love for [Grunt.js](http://gruntjs.com/) and the devs who work on it.

 ## Release History
-v0.1.1 - Used async to be able to handle larger projects. v0.1.0 - Initial release.
+v0.1.2 - Fixed a critical bug with me not understanding async. v0.1.1 - Used async to be able to handle larger projects. v0.1.0 - Initial release.